MinecraftCitiesNetwork/democracycraft-wiki/docs/general-guides/governmentpay.md

 ## Level 6: $20/15 minutes

-This level within the pay structure consists of *A lesser rate where commissions are also present*.
+This level within the pay structure consists of a lesser rate where commissions are also present.

 - Doctor
 - Clerk